mcilvena/wezzy-bar/README.md

 ### Restart WezTerm

 That's it!
-You should now see minimal tab numbers on the left and a clock on the right.
+You should now see minimal clickable tab numbers and a clock on the right.

 ## Configuration